komalsharma251/React_App3/README.md

 ## 📌 Project Overview
 This is a full-stack task management application built using **Next.js, TypeScript, Bootstrap, and Firebase Firestore**.

-The application allows users to manage tasks efficiently with real-time updates.
+The application allows users to manage tasks efficiently with **real-time updates**.

 ---